 The Company maintains cash balances with various major financial institutions located in the United States.
 Accounts at these institutions are guaranteed by the Federal Deposit Insurance Corporation up to \$250,000.
+The Company's management does not believe cash is exposed to significant credit risk.

-Cash and cash equivalents are stated at cost, which approximates fair value, based on quoted market prices as of March 31, 2023 and 2022.
+Cash and cash equivalents are stated at cost, which approximates fair value, based on quoted market prices as of March 31, 2024 and 2023.

-e.
-Accounts Receivable, Allowance for Doubtful Accounts, and Contract Assets
+f.
+Accounts Receivable, Allowance for Credit Losses, and Contract Assets

 Accounts receivable are uncollateralized customer obligations that are recorded when the Company performs its services.
-The Company determines its allowance for doubtful accounts considering a number of factors, including the overall aging of the receivables, previous history with the customer, contractual terms of the Company's contracts, and the customer's current ability to pay its obligation to the Company.
+The Company determines its allowance for credit losses considering a number of factors, including the overall aging of the receivables, previous history with the customer, contractual terms of the Company's contracts, and the customer's current ability to pay its obligation to the Company.
 Upon completion of all collection efforts, remaining uncollectible accounts are written off.
-Management believes that as of March 31, 2023 and 2022, all outstanding accounts receivable balances are collectible and as such, no allowance for doubtful accounts was recorded.
+Management believes that as of March 31, 2024 and 2023, all outstanding accounts receivable balances are collectible and as such, no allowance for credit losses was recorded as it was deemed immaterial.
+There were no contract liabilities as of March 31, 2024, March 31, 2023, and April 1, 2022.